The India Men’s National Cricket Team, also known as the ‘Men in Blue’ or ‘Team India’, represents India in international cricket events.

-During the early 1700s the British started playing cricket in India and in 1721 the first match was played.
-In 1848 the first cricket Club in Mumbai was formed by the Parsi community which was called as the Oriental Cricket Club and this is the first cricket club formed in India.
+In 1848, the first cricket Club in Mumbai was formed by the Parsi community which was called the Oriental Cricket Club.
+It was the first cricket club formed in India.

 First Test & Series Win

-Team India’s first big achievement came in ODI cricket came in 1983 when they lifted the World Cup for the first time.
-More importantly the tournament victory came against the run of play and when they were rank outsiders to win it.
+Team India’s first big achievement came in ODI cricket came in 1983 when they lifted the Cricket World Cup for the first time.

 In a stunning turn of events, India’s medium-pacers led by Kapil Dev helped them bowl West Indies out for 140 and clinch the title.